Menu

 They will then examine how the British Empire led to the fall of the kingdom, linking this to what they know already about the colonialism of Africa by European nations in their last topic.
 They will also look at how some of the cultures and traditions are still celebrated today in modern-day Nigeria.

-This half term, in Science, the children will continue the topic they have briefly started last term on electricity.
+We will then start the last topic on Electricity.
 In this theme, the children will learn about different electrical components and how to make and test series and parallel circuits.
 The children will learn how to draw and construct simple circuits and how to build and test switches.
 They will learn about resistance and the materials used within effective electrical components.

 The children will learn how electricity is generated and how to stay safe around electricity.